csj1012/portfolio2023/src/models/blog/posts/md/people-will-always-disagree-about-how-to-build.md

-#### Opinions are everywhere
+*This one is kind of a directionless rant, so I apologize in advance...*

+#### Opinions vary about how to build stuff... and perhaps this is a reality of life.

+##### Yes, I realize *this* is also an opinion...

 For every ten people with Medium posts about the "so hot right now" framework-du-jour, there are ten more (okay, maybe two more) talking about how "we Will Never Need Frameworks Again."

 Who's right?

 My opinion is: probably both people, and also it doesn't matter!
 How freeing is that?
+This isn't a particularly hot take, but it's something I've had to realize lately.

+On that note...

+##### Getting in the habit of evaluating opinions

-The thing I want to caution against is taking one person's word at gospel.
+One thing I want to caution against is taking one person's word at gospel.

 This goes double for people telling you about your own self or work.
 To evaluate whether someone's advice is actually useful to you, here is some advice for fellow non-confrontational people with a tendency to just believe whatever they're told because others must know better: